hirosystems/docs/docs/get-started/transactions.md

 | Contract call     | `contract_call`     | Contract call for a public, non read-only function                                                                                                                                                    |
 | Poison Microblock | `poison_microblock` | Punish leaders who intentionally equivocate about the microblocks they package                                                                                                                        |

--> The current [Naming service](/naming-services/overview) is unrelated to Stacks 2.0 and there is no naming-specific transaction type.
-A replacement for the functionality will be implemented as a smart contract.

 A sample of each transaction type can be found in the [Stacks Blockchain API response definition for transactions](https://blockstack.github.io/stacks-blockchain-api/#operation/get_transaction_by_id).

 ~> Read-only contract call calls do **not** require transactions.
-Read more about it in the [network guide](/understand-stacks/network#read-only-function-calls).
+Read more about it in the [network guide](https://docs.stacks.co/understand-stacks/network#read-only-function-calls).

 ## Anchor mode

-Transactions can be mined either in an anchor block or in a [microblock](/understand-stacks/microblocks).
+Transactions can be mined either in an anchor block or in a [microblock](https://docs.stacks.co/understand-stacks/microblocks).
 If microblocks are selected, the transaction can be confirmed with a lower latency than the anchor block time.

 The anchor mode enum has three options: